We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Homeowners associations typically require asphalt shingles.

-Homeowners associations can be strict with their guidelines for the colors, materials, and sizes of home elements, and can be difficult to navigate exceptions to the rules.
+Homeowners associations can be strict with their guidelines for the colors, materials, and sizes of home elements, and it can be difficult to navigate exceptions to the rules.
 Asphalt shingles are often the choice for homeowners associations.

 “For a home in an HOA community, an asphalt shingle may be the only approved roofing option,” says Gibson.
-“Asphalt shingles are going to have a lower upfront cost so if the budget is limited it may make more sense.”
+“Asphalt shingles are going to have a lower up-front cost, so if the budget is limited, it may make more sense.”

 Metal roofing performs better in most types of extreme weather.